ras257/cam-notes/README.md

 ## Acknowledgements
 - [sgj236](https://github.com/ostephagus/lecture-notes): Inpsiration for document (see [lecturenotes.sty](https://github.com/ostephagus/lecturenotes)) and repository structure.
 The contents of their notes also provided useful material for testing my LaTeX environments.
+Also improved my original LaTeX deploy GitHub Action to only recompile changed TeX files.
 - [dec41](https://github.com/dalcde/cam-notes): Their notes originally inspired me to typeset lecture notes using LaTeX.

 ## PDFs